 New guinea pig owners often wonder if they need to bathe their guinea pigs.
 Guinea pigs rarely need baths unless they have been kept in an unclean cage or if it has mites.
 Unless the guinea pigs fur is stinky when you smell it close up, then they won’t require a bath.

 If your guinea pig is actually smelly from poor cage hygiene (or illness) then it is ok to bathe them.
 It’s simple enough to bath them, fill a plastic tub or sink with lukewarm water, ensuring the water isn’t too deep.
 We have a more detailed article about how to bathe your guinea pig.

 Ensure you use special guinea pig shampoo and they are dried thoroughly before being placed back into their clean cage.

 If you have a really smelly guinea pig who hates bath time then invest in a waterless shampoo and spot clean their fur instead.
-Aim to reduce the need for bath time but ensuring you are cleaning your guinea pigs cage frequently along with their bedding
+Aim to reduce the need for bath time but ensure you are cleaning your guinea pigs cage frequently along with their bedding.

 Guinea pigs do not naturally smell.
 They are really clean animals so if anything is smelly, it will be the cage.
 Having a cleaning routine is essential to avoid cage odours.